 2017 Bicycle & Pedestrian Plan Released

-The Community & Economic Development Division is pleased to release a complete draft of the Town's Bicycle & Pedestrian Plan.
-The general public is welcome to submit comments to Marianne Iarossi, Senior Planner (email@example.com) by March 23.
+The Community & Economic Development Division is pleased to release the Town's first-ever Bicycle & Pedestrian Plan!
+For questions regarding implementation of the plan, please contact Marianne Iarossi, Senior Planner (email@example.com).

 May 4 Open House - Bike & Ped Plan Update

 Members of the public were invited to come learn about the Town's plan for improving safety and convenience for bicyclists and pedestrians.
 Town staff provided a preview of projects under consideration and next steps going forward, and were available to answer questions.

 Flyer | Station Boards | Slide Presentation